About Gender Identity

 Gender identity is a significant part of our self-identity and how we relate to others.
 We see the world though the filter of our gender.
 Our Western culture is gender-polarized, and treats males and females very differently.
 Society allows or encourages certain activities and desires for one gender and disallows them for the other gender.
 Most people are conditioned to accept these restrictions as they grow and develop as either men or women.
 They see their gender as a given and expend little energy or conscious thought on it.
 When they think of themselves, they are simply “Sally” or “Ted” and identify as an individual.
 Their gender is secondary to that.
 They are comfortable with their assigned gender as it relates to their identity, and are just simply male or female.

 However, those with Gender Identity Disorder (GID) are always aware of their gender.
 They relate most of their actions as in line with one gender or the other.
 This preoccupation with gender will often color their choices in activities or career.
-They purpose to engage in only those activites they feel match their gender.
+They purpose to engage in only those activities they feel match their gender.
 These people are constantly questioning their gender and so also their identity.
-A transgendered person rejects the gender identity assigned at birth (in large part) and the social restrictions that come with it.
+A trans person rejects the gender identity assigned at birth (in large part) and the social restrictions that come with it.
 They find themselves being herded into one gender group while desiring to be associated with the other.
 Their sense of self is never fully affirmed because their gender is constantly being questioned.

 Without a firm sense-of-self, it is difficult to relate to others or even God.